 However the swimming pool and hot tub were calling (the hot tub won due to its warmer temperature) and I enjoyed a lovely afternoon there being served prosecco and locally-sourced G&Ts until the sun set right in front of me and it was time to head indoors.

-Bedrooms at Mullion Cove hotel
+Mullion Cove hotel bedrooms

 Before heading into the hotel restaurant for dinner I checked out some of the rooms downstairs.
 There were several cosy lounges, done up in a traditional style (the kind of rooms people play chess in or have a snooze in) and a more modern-looking bar where we enjoyed a pre-dinner cocktail and amuse-bouches before heading into dinner.

-Restaurant at Mullion Cove hotel
+Mullion Cove hotel restaurant

-The dining room which, with its massive picture windows, would be a perfect lunching spot on a sunny day but at night yielded just mysterious lights flashing deep into the channel.
 The menu was a well chosen selection of locally-sourced food and excellent value at £40 for three courses with coffee; I started with seared scallops before grilled plaice with crab risotto, crispy mussels and chard and devoured the lot which was delicious.

 Thankfully I still had room for cheese as there was a Cornish cornucopia of cheese, from Cornish Blue and Cornish Nettle Yarg to Helford Blue, Cornish Brie and Cornish Camembert (there was also Driftwood from Somerset so they couldn’t be accused of not venturing beyond the county line).

-What to do on a rainy day in Mullion Cove
+Things to do in Mullion Cove

 After a dreamless sleep (amazingly really, after all that cheese) I tucked into the breakfast buffet and full English and tried to work out where Cornwall had disappeared to.